 Quinones, Achiuwa send No. 13 Memphis past Alcorn St 102-56

-Quinones, Achiuwa send No. 13 Memphis past Alcorn St 102-56Memphis' James Wiseman walks off the court at the end of an NCAA college basketball game against Alcorn State Saturday, Nov.
-16, 2019, in Memphis, Tenn.
-(AP Photo/Karen Pulfer Focht)

-MEMPHIS, Tenn.
-(AP) -- Despite playing their first game without heralded recruit James Wiseman, the No. 13 Memphis Tigers had little trouble with Alcorn State.
+MEMPHIS, Tenn. — Despite playing their first game without heralded recruit James Wiseman, the No. 13 Memphis Tigers had little trouble with Alcorn State.

 That’s what happens when you have the top recruiting class in the nation.